 Vrishav stopped to look around to bring back the memories of last winter.
 He thought about the time he had walked into an old friend on the road.
 It was unexpected.
 He had pretended to look happy and had even hugged his friend and asked him if he would like a drink.
 He even remembered insisting, but his friend denied.
 They both departed, and so did winter.
 Now it was autumn, and the trees above him shed their weary flowers – the bright yellow ones – only to be trampled on by the unaware pedestrians.

-Darkness kept falling from the cloudy sky as he trampled forward He stopped to look at himself in the mirror of an abandoned motorbike.
+Darkness kept falling from the cloudy sky as he trampled forward.
+He stopped to look at himself in the mirror of an abandoned motorbike.
 His hair shone in the street light, glasses sparkled, and behind it lay his eyes still decorated with the eyeliner from the morning.
 He tilted his head sideways, fixed his hair with the lazy movement of his hands, and moved along.
 He did not want to walk fast.
 He only had oats for breakfast, and he wanted to save the rest of his energy for the humane interaction that was to occur that night – he was to see Nida.
 She had invited him to come to her place anytime he liked.
-He had chosen the night, only because there would be less people in her house, and her parents would be sleeping too.
+He had chosen the night, only because there would be fewer people in her house, and her parents would be sleeping too.
 He could, perhaps, cast some charming glances on her with his eyes that had received many a compliment since he had begun to decorate them with his newly acquired eyeliner.
 He wondered if she would let him kiss her.
 With firm intentions, he moved along the road, and his home was not far away.
 He would get ready, perhaps take a shower, put on the clothes he had washed in the morning, and head towards her home.

 What was it that he desired so much, to be sought in the slow passing afternoons and nights?
 Three years he had been in this large city in the south.
 Like the ever-changing currents of the tide, he had encountered so many unfamiliar faces.
 They would pass by him like the seagulls flying in their flock over the sea, stopping now and then, changing directions, feeding on whatever island they would land upon, never to stop.
 How he had longed to find a home in those faces that burnt like the embers in a fireplace.
 He had put his head low, blew gently to brighten them up, and they would only fade away to subtle, intangible warmth until he was tired of the nauseating fumes coming from them.
 But unlike most of the folks, he was lucky enough to not choke upon that effort.